It’s time to bring out your inner Sherlock Holmes.

 The Ducey Code is a life-sized police investigation game (not an escape game!).
 The difference?
 There’s no time limit; you solve the investigation at your own pace.
 Instead of being locked in a room, you freely wander through the castle, guided by the riddles.

-Game 1 – Henri II’s White Horse (for children):
+Game 1 – The Careless Traveller (for children):

-(This is the most challenging level of the Ducey Code, recommended for those over 15 years old who are accustomed to smartphone games.)
+(This is the most challenging level of the Ducey Code.
+It is recommended for players aged 15 and over who are familiar with smartphone-based games.)

 You’ll also have the chance to discover the castle